microsoft/vscode-docs/blogs/2017/01/15/connect-nina-e2e.md

 <img src="images/DockerCompletion.png" width="300px" />

-Select `mhart/aline-node`, which a very efficient and small Linux distro and provides everything that this app needs, without any additional bloat.
-Smaller images are typically better since you want your app builds and deployments to be as fast as possible!
+Select `mhart/aline-node`, which a very efficient and small Linux distro and provides everything that this app needs, without any additional bloat (Alpine Linux is great for Docker!).
+Smaller images are typically better since you want your app builds and deployments to be as fast as possible, which makes distribution/scaling/etc. quick.

 Now that we have our `Dockerfile`, we need to build the actual Docker image.
 Once again, we can use a command that the Docker extension installed, by typing `CMD+Shift+P` and entering `dockerb` (using "fuzzy search").
 Select the `Docker: Build Image` command, choose the `/Dockerfile` that we just generated/edited, and then give a tag to the image which includes your DockerHub username (e.g. `lostintangent/node`).
 Hit `<ENTER>`, which will launch the integrated terminal window and display the output of your Docker image being built.